Batman: Arkham: Batman: Arkham City Lockdown (2011)

-Batman: Arkham City Lockdown is an iOS and Android fighting game developed by NetherRealm Studios, the creators of Mortal Kombat, which serves as a spin-off and prequel to the events of Batman: Arkham City.
-The game features voice acting, with most of the actors their roles from Arkham Asylum and Arkham City.
+Batman: Arkham City Lockdown is an iOS and Android fighting game developed by NetherRealm Studios, the creators of Mortal Kombat 9, which serves as a spin-off and prequel to the events of Batman: Arkham City.
+The game features voice acting, with most of the actors reprising their roles from Arkham Asylum and Arkham City.

 Batman: Arkham Origins (mobile) (2013)

 Batman: Arkham Origins is an iOS and Android fighting game developed by NetherRealm Studios.
 It plays similarly to Arkham City Lockdown, and follows the same storyline as the console and PC versions of the game.